vitalysinitsin/crime_scan/README.md

 connected with polylines to represent grouping.
 Additionally there should be a button to zoom out to the previous level too.

+I aim to have two uses for the app.

+First one would use static data with Facility(Park, Building), Group(floors, rooms) and finally Kiosk as a child marker.

+Second one would use Toronto Police Data Portal api for Major Crime Indicators.
+Parent markers would be police divisions of Greater Toronto Area, MCI(Major Crime Indicator) would be a group e.g. robbery, theft; and crime itself will be the children markers.

+I will start with static use with facilities and will expand to the Police API.

 ---------------------------------------------------------------------------------

 # Getting Started with Create React App